kbauer/subemacs/README.md

 ## Why not subemacs-funcall?

-Originally I had planned to implement `subemacs-funcall`, passing functions to the subprocess would allow compile-time checking of the passed expressions for issues.
+Originally I had planned to implement `subemacs-funcall`, as passing functions to the subprocess would allow compile-time checking of the passed expressions for issues.

 Passing a `lambda` form to a hypothetical `subemacs-funcall` in an environment where `lexical-binding` is enabled, will capture the